 - The University Library provides user support and training.

-EndNote X9 is the supported standard, although older versions are supported as well.
+EndNote 20.1 is the supported standard, although older versions are supported as well.
+We strongly advice you to update to/install EndNote 20.1

-Although we do not support EndNote for MAC, this How To Use EndNote in 6 Minutes video (Macintosh Version) might help!
+Although we do not support EndNote for MAC, this How To Use EndNote 20 in 7 Minutes video (MAC Version) might help!

 Support for MUMC staff

-Before downloading and installing EndNote for home use, check the ‘System and Software Requirements’ information, and follow the instructions under ‘Installing EndNote on your computer for home use’.
+Before downloading and installing EndNote for home use, check the ‘System and Software Requirements’ information, and follow the instructions under ‘Installing EndNote on your computer for home use’ or under ‘Installing EndNote on a Mac‘.

 3.Installing EndNote on your computer for home use